ddtam/atac-pipe/docs/SOP.md

 ### What's and Why's

-This workflow was created to automate the process of analysing single-cell assays of transpose-accessible chromatin sequencing (scATAC-seq) data and running an in-house cell type machine learning classifier on the outputs.
+This workflow was created to automate the process of analysing single-cell assays of transpose-accessible chromatin sequencing (scATAC-seq) data and running an under-development cell type machine learning classifier on the outputs.
 A `snakemake` workflow was used to serve as a reproducible, "self-documenting" pipeline that will be relied upon to process future incoming data that will be generated in the same way as these pilot samples.

 ### Aim